 Manuscripts submitted to C&C should be between 8,000 and 12,000 words.
 Longer manuscripts (up to 15,000 words) may occasionally be allowed (e.g. to accomodate some methodologies) with the Editor's permission.
 We do not accept research notes or unsolicited review pieces.

 City & Community uses ScholarOne Manuscripts for online manuscript submission and peer review.
 All submissions to the journal must be submitted online at https://mc.manuscriptcentral.com/cico.
-As part of the blind peer review process, authors will need to upload a blinded manuscript without a title page, as well as a separate title page with the authors' institutional affiliations, acknowledgments, and contact information for the corresponding author.
+As part of the anonymize peer review process, authors will need to upload a anonymized manuscript without a title page, as well as a separate title page with the authors' institutional affiliations, acknowledgments, and contact information for the corresponding author.

 Authors will need to upload the following separate files/items into SAGE Track:

 - Cover Letter.
 Please discuss how the manuscript fits within the aims and scope of the journal and note any important or relevant information, such as whether the manuscript is being submitted for consideration in a special issue.

 - Title page.
 Please include the full title, the author's name (listed vertically if more than one), the institutional affiliation of each author, and a "running head."
 Use an asterisk (*) to add an endnote to the title giving the full address of the author to whom communications about the article should be sent.
 In the same endnote cite acknowledgment, credits, or grant numbers.